Discover the Milky Sap Plants You Must Know About as they can be harmful for your skin health.

-Calotropis grows as a weed in South East Asian countries, it is a tall shrub and commonly used in Hindu rituals, and in traditional Ayurveda to increase vigor and in curing diseases like cough, cold, nausea, and asthma.
+Calotropis grows as a weed in South East Asian countries, it is a tall shrub commonly used in Hindu rituals, in traditional Ayurveda to increase vigor, and in curing diseases like cough, cold, nausea, and asthma.
 The plant has thick waxy leaves and sticky lavender-white flowers that lure bees and butterflies.
-When its leaves are plucked, it releases viscous milky white sap that is poisonous and its contact to eye causes loss in vision.
+When its leaves are plucked, it releases viscous milky white sap that is poisonous, and its contact with the eye causes loss of vision.

 2. Ficus Family

-Ficus family has more than 800 species of plants and most of them discharge sap.
-The sap that released from ficus family plants is latex and seep out when the plant is pruned.
-Wearing gloves at the time of dealing with ficus family plants and trees is important as this sap can cause skin irritation and itchy eyes, which escalates more when exposed to the sun.
+The Ficus family has more than 800 species of plants and most of them discharge sap, which is latex, and seep out when the plant is pruned.
+Wearing gloves is suggested while handling the plants and trees as this sap can cause skin irritation and itchy eyes, which become intense when exposed to the sun.

 3. Common Milkweed

-Milkweed is a wildflower and considered as a weed.
-It thrives in the dry and poor soil.
+Milkweed is a wildflower and is considered a weed, it thrives in the dry and poor soil.
 It blooms in warm summer and spring and attracts a wide range of pollinators like bees and butterflies.
 When its foliage is snapped or picked, it emits white sap, which is poisonous when ingested.